All border checkpoints between Poland and Ukraine, with the exception of Medika-Shegini, were closed by carriers.

 Subsequently, Peter treats me to hot tea, gives me waffles, and I go back to my native land.
 I am returning to Ukraine at a speed that truck drivers can only dream of.
 15 minutes at the checkpoint - and the phone clock again shows +1 hour of time and I am greeted by a poster “Welcome back to Ukraine!”

 The situation in the Ukrainian border village of Shegini, in contrast to the Polish Przemysl, seems better.
-Although there are many trucks parked at the checkpoint, there are no “worms”, no “moors” of trucks, or “neon penguins” in the city or its surroundings.
+Although there are a lot of trucks parked at the checkpoint, there are no “worms”, “moors” of trucks, or “neon penguins” in the city or its surroundings.

 Between Shegini and the neighboring village of Volitsa, at the exit from the road, there is a small terminal where several dozen trucks are parked.
 The drivers who stopped there explain to me that the situation on the Ukrainian side is not so critical, because there is an electronic queue for drivers.
 They are told in advance when they will be able to clear border control, so they can, for example, not leave their city earlier than necessary, or leave the car at the terminal and go home.